charlesribeiro/minesweeper-angular/README.md

 * The application can be tested using `yarn test`
 * The project auto-lints the files, also, `yarn lint:fix` will try to fix linting problems with Prettier
 * A coverage report is available with jest `yarn test-coverage`
+* This projects includes load and save features.
+You can navigate to 'save-and-load' and upload the `saves/savewith35mines.json` file.

 ## Algorithms employed